uol-soc-teachingrepos/COMP2421-Numerical-Computation/lec/lec14.md

----
-starttime: "Nov 17, 2021 16:05"
-subtitle: A modelling example
+# Lecture 14: A modelling example
-title: Lecture 14
----

-# A model for the trajectory of an object
+## A model for the trajectory of an object

-## Newton's laws of motion
+### Newton's laws of motion

 -   A large component of many computer games is the *physics engine*.
 -   Typically this spends large numbers of cpu cycles simulating the motion of bodies, using Newton's laws, based upon the forces that are exerted upon them.